-Telemedicine may be reported as an encounter on the cost settlement report for both RHCs and FQHCs when both of the following are true.
+Telemedicine may be reported as an encounter on the cost settlement report for both rural health clinics (RHCs) and federally qualified health clinics (FQHCs) when both of the following are true.

-- The RHC or FOHC is the distant site. - The member is an established patient of the RHC or FQHC at the time of the telemedicine service.
+• The RHC or FQHC is the distant site.

+• The member is an established patient of the RHC or FQHC at the time of the telemedicine service.